$\alpha_i$-Metric Graphs: Hyperbolicity: Hyperbolicity of -metric graphs for arbitrary

 \subsection{Using Injective Hulls}

-A graph is called Helly if every family of pairwise intersecting disks has a nonempty common intersection.
-It is known ({\it e.g.}, see~\cite{ChDrVa17}) that every graph $G$ can be isometrically embedded in a (unique) smallest Helly graph ${\cal H}(G)$, which is sometimes called the injective hull of $G$.
+A graph is called \emph{Helly} if every family of pairwise intersecting disks has a nonempty common intersection.
+It is known ({\it e.g.}, see~\cite{ChDrVa17}) that every graph $G$ can be isometrically embedded in a (unique) smallest Helly graph ${\cal H}(G)$, which is sometimes called the \emph{injective hull} of $G$.
 In what follows, we will show that using some recent results on injective hulls of graphs, a better bound on the hyperbolicity of $\alpha_i$-metric graphs can be obtained.
 First note that, unfortunately, the injective hull of an $\alpha_i$-metric graph may not necessarily be $\alpha_i$-metric.
 This complicates some considerations but the difficulties can be circumvented.
 In Fig.\ref{fig-thinness-sharp} we give an example of an $\alpha_1$-metric graph whose injective hull is not $\alpha_1$-metric.
-To have other such examples, one needs to note that the bound of Lemma~\ref{lem:thinness} is sharp.
+To have other such examples, one main ingredient is the sharpness of the bound of Lemma~\ref{lem:thinness}.
 In particular, that means that there are $\alpha_1$-metric graphs $G$ whose injective hulls ${\cal H}(G)$ are not $\alpha_1$-metric, because every $\alpha_1$-metric graph has convex disks~\cite{YuCh1991}, however the interval thinness of a Helly graph with convex disks must be at most $1$~\cite{DuDr21-netw}.

 We recall the following properties of injective hulls.